BruceEckel/functional_error_handling/Functional Error Handling.md

+*This document, code examples, and presentation slides are in a [GitHub repository](https://github.com/BruceEckel/functional_error_handling)*.

 <!-- #[code_location] ./src/functional_error_handling -->
 > **Thesis**: *Most of what we've been working towards in programming—whether we are aware of it or not—is composability.*